bytecod3/Project-Shadow-Flight/README.md

 ### Functional requirements
 The following is a list of the functional requirements of the OBC:

-#### 1. The CubeSat shall perform reliable data processing and control operations using an STM32F401CCU6 microcontroller.
+1. **The CubeSat shall perform reliable data processing and control operations using an STM32F401CCU6 microcontroller.**
    This includes handling telemetry, command execution, subsystem coordination, and real-time control tasks.

-#### 2. The CubeSat shall store mission-critical data and logs in non-volatile memory to prevent data loss during power cycles.
+2. **The CubeSat shall store mission-critical data and logs in non-volatile memory to prevent data loss during power cycles.**
    Memory must support both temporary (RAM) and permanent (Flash or EEPROM) storage for payload data, telemetry, and system logs.

-#### 3. The CubeSat shall support inter-board wired communication between the OBC, payload, and EPS using standard digital protocols (e.g., UART, I2C, SPI).
+3. **The CubeSat shall support inter-board wired communication between the OBC, payload, and EPS using standard digital protocols (e.g., UART, I2C, SPI).**
    The interfaces must support command, telemetry, and sensor data exchange.

-#### 4. The CubeSat shall indicate system and subsystem statuses using onboard status LEDs.
+4. **The CubeSat shall indicate system and subsystem statuses using onboard status LEDs.**
    LED indicators shall reflect boot status, error conditions, power state, and communication activity for debugging and development.

-#### 5. The CubeSat shall be programmable via an external programming/debugging header accessible during integration and testing.
+5. **The CubeSat shall be programmable via an external programming/debugging header accessible during integration and testing.**
    This header must support SWD or UART-based flashing and debugging.

-#### 6. The CubeSat shall utilize deployment and "Remove Before Flight" (RBF) switches to ensure safe handling and automatic activation post-deployment.
+6. **The CubeSat shall utilize deployment and "Remove Before Flight" (RBF) switches to ensure safe handling and automatic activation post-deployment.**
    RBF switch shall disconnect power from the CubeSat until it is removed prior to launch.
 Deployment switches must detect separation from the deployer and initiate startup sequences.

-#### 7. The CubeSat shall interface with the payload board via a standardized electrical connector to exchange power, control, and data signals.
+7. **The CubeSat shall interface with the payload board via a standardized electrical connector to exchange power, control, and data signals.**
-This nterface must be robust to launch vibrations and support defined command/data protocols.
+   This interface must be robust to launch vibrations and support defined command/data protocols.

-#### 8. The CubeSat shall monitor voltage and current levels of its power system using telemetry from the EPS.
+8. **The CubeSat shall monitor voltage and current levels of its power system using telemetry from the EPS.**
    Power monitoring shall allow detection of over/under-voltage and overcurrent events to protect hardware.

-#### 9. The CubeSat shall implement a brown-out detection mechanism to safely handle unexpected power drops.
+9. **The CubeSat shall implement a brown-out detection mechanism to safely handle unexpected power drops.**
    Upon voltage drop below a threshold, the MCU must reset safely or enter a low-power state to preserve system integrity.

-#### 10. The CubeSat shall include a hardware watchdog timer to recover from software faults or unresponsive states.
+10. **The CubeSat shall include a hardware watchdog timer to recover from software faults or unresponsive states.**
     The watchdog must be periodically refreshed by software; failure to do so shall cause a system reset.

-#### 11. The CubeSat shall include up to 3 inhibit switches in accordance with CubeSat deployment standards to prevent premature activation of systems.
+11. **The CubeSat shall include up to 3 inhibit switches in accordance with CubeSat deployment standards to prevent premature activation of systems.**
     Inhibits must disable power or specific subsystems until conditions for deployment are met (e.g., separation from deployer).

 ### Components of the OBC
 The OBC is made up of the following sub-systems: